Rick Steves: Political and civic advocacy

 Politically, Steves has identified himself as a member of the Democratic Party, and publicly endorsed Hillary Clinton, Joe Biden, and Kamala Harris for president in 2016, 2020, and 2024, respectively.

 Steves is a vocal proponent of legalizing cannabis and an active supporter of efforts to reform cannabis policy in the U.S. According to Steves: "Like most of Europe, I believe marijuana is a soft drug, like alcohol and tobacco.
 Like alcohol and tobacco, there is no reason why it shouldn't be taxed and regulated.
 Crime should only enter the equation if it is abused to the point where innocent people are harmed."

-Steves serves on the Advisory Board of the National Organization for the Reform of Marijuana Laws, becoming its chairman of the board of directors in 2021.
+Steves serves on the advisory board of the National Organization for the Reform of Marijuana Laws, becoming its chairman of the board of directors in 2021.
 He was also a major supporter of Initiative 502 to legalize, tax, and regulate cannabis in the state of Washington.
 Steves hosted an ACLU-sponsored educational program called Marijuana: It's Time for a Conversation, which was nominated for an Emmy.

 Steves also supports solutions to homelessness.
-In 2005, he constructed a 24-unit apartment complex in Lynnwood, Washington, called Trinity Place and administrated by the local YWCA, to provide transitional housing for homeless mothers and their children.
+In 2005, he constructed a 24-unit apartment complex in Lynnwood, Washington, called Trinity Place and administered by the local YWCA, to provide transitional housing for homeless mothers and their children.
 In 2017, Steves donated that $4 million apartment complex for homeless women and kids to the YWCA.
+The Lynnwood Neighborhood Center, a non-profit social services center that opened in January 2026, was built on property that Steves had previously donated to a local church.
+In 2025, Steves spent $2 million to purchase the Lynnwood Hygiene Center, which served homeless residents in the community, to help save the facility from closing.
 Members of the Edmonds Noontime Rotary Club help maintain the buildings and grounds, providing everything from furniture to flowers.
 The club also raised $30,000 to build a play structure for the children there.

 Steves also donates royalties from one of his books to the group Bread for the World, a movement to end hunger.

 A supporter of the arts, Steves gave US$1 million in 2011 to the Edmonds Center for the Arts and Cascade Symphony Orchestra.

 As a lifelong traveler, Steves avows that terrorism is something to which Americans should get accustomed, a natural outgrowth of the United States' position in the global community and how it is militarily advanced.
 In an excerpt from an interview with Enrique Cerna from KCTS, Steves said: